zytelabs/webscraping-on-esp8266/README.md

 > **Web scraping on an ESP8266/ESP32?
 Yes, it's possible — with [Zyte API](https://docs.zyte.com/zyte-api/get-started.html).**

-This project fetches live weather data from [timeanddate.com](https://www.timeanddate.com/weather/) on a **Wemos D1 Mini (ESP8266)** using the Zyte API as a scraping proxy, then displays it either on a 128×160 ST7735 TFT screen or the serial monitor — all within the ESP8266's ~22 KB of free RAM.
+This project fetches live weather data from [timeanddate.com](https://www.timeanddate.com/weather/) on a **Wemos D1 Mini (ESP8266)** using the Zyte as a scraping API, then displays it either on a 128×160 ST7735 TFT screen or the serial monitor — all within the ESP8266's ~22 KB of free RAM.

 ![ESP8266 weather monitor on a breadboard with ST7735 TFT display showing London weather](assets/demo.jpg)